Here are some questions home sellers commonly ask.

 First, most home staging costs qualify as advertising expenses.
 What constitutes advertising for home sale purposes is fairly broadly construed by the Internal Revenue Service (IRS).
 It certainly includes the fee you pay to a professional home stager to dress up your home and make it look attractive to potential buyers.

-When it's time to compute your tax obligation, you will subtract such fees from the sale proceeds along with other sales expenses, such as the real estate broker’s commission, legal fees, and other sales-related fees and costs.
+When it's time to compute your tax obligation, you will subtract such fees from the sale proceeds along with other sales expenses, such as the real estate broker's commission, legal fees (if any), and other fees and costs.
 This reduces the amount of taxable profit you earn from the sale.
 (Be sure to keep your receipt from the home stager, in case of an eventual IRS audit.)

 But the IRS wants to see more than just a simple repair.
 Before it will count something as a capital improvement, it looks to see whether the work is part of an overall remodeling project or whether the improvement results in a benefit that lasts for greater than one year.
 This is also known as the "one-year rule."
 Improvements must also add to the value of the property, prolong its life, or adapt it to new uses.